BEYEH/AndroidBasicWithCompose/Unit5ConnectToInternet/README.md

     time.
     - To do work concurrently in your app, you will be using Kotlin `coroutines`.
 Coroutines make it easier to write `asynchronous` code.
+    - Suspend function 'delay' should be called only from a coroutine or another suspend function.
+    - `runBlocking()` is synchronous.
+It runs an event loop, which can handle multiple tasks at once by continuing each task where it left off when it's ready to be resumed.
+    - Android has privided an event loop for app to process resumed work.
+You do not need to call `runBlocking()`.
+Only use `runBlocking()` within a `main()` function.
 - Load and display images from the internet

 ## Resources